carwynteifion/Milestone-Project-2-IFD/README.md

 Family also assisted in testing the site, and reported no major issues.

 ### Known Bugs
+- Score counter does not update score during quiz, and updates to total question count when quiz ends.
 ### Fixed Bugs

 ## Deployment